Catharine (Weyand) Frank was born in about 1814 in Somerset County, PA, the daughter of Michael and Mary Anne (Ream)Weyand Sr.

 Son Clyde E. Frank (1874-1920) was born on Oct.
 7, 1874 in Bloomington.
 On Oct.
 4, 1893, at the home of her parents at 533 West Grove Street, he wedded Minnie Dillon ( ? - ? ), daughter of L.E.
 Dillon.
 Rev. J.H.
 Gilliland officiated.
 News of their nuptials was printed in the Bloomington Pantagraph, saying that "The groom is a painter and is employed at his father's shops on North Center street.
 The bride is a pleasant young lady and both the young people are popular and enjoy a wide circle of friends."
 The Franks were the parents of Leon Frank and Hazel L. Asbury.
 He became a partner in 1898 of his father's painting business.
 He was active with the local lodges of the Knights of Pythias/Uniform Rank and Modern Woodmen.
 Heartbreak blanketed the family when, in about 1920, Clyde was diagnosed with cancer.
 He only lasted a few months and succumbed at the age of 46 on March 31, 1920.
 In an obituary, the Pantagraph reported that "Mr. Frank has lived all his life in Bloomington and was well known in business, church and lodge circles. he and his father were prominent painting contractors until his father's death, Jan.
 1, 1913.
 He has continued the business since that time.
 He was a faithful member and worker in the First Christian church, since he was 16 years of age."
 His funeral service was held in the family church, led by Rev. E.E.
 Higdon and Rev. W.D.
 DeWeese.
 Honorary pallbearers included P.B.
 Johnson, Walter Schloeffel, Ivo Hurst, J. McKee, Dr. C. hanson and Frank Redman, with acting pallbearers including Col. W.M.
 Brown, Maj.
 E.C.
 Butler, Maj.
 J.C.
 Paul, Maj.
 H.C.
 Thompkins, 1st Lieut.
 Fred C. Lang and Carl Schneider.
 Providing sacred music were Mrs. D.D.
 Darrah and Ethel Gulick Phillips.
 His remains were placed into rest in the Bloomington Cemetery.

-Son Edward R. Frank ( ? -1949) was born in (?).
+Son Edward R. Frank (1877-1949) was born in about 1877.
 He was a partner in the family painting firm in 1898.
 Edward was united in holy wedlock with Georgia L. Beathe ( ? - ? ) of Bloomington.
 The couple did not reproduce.
-They relocated to Baltimore, MD by 1938, where he continued the painting and decorating trade.
+They relocated to Baltimore, MD by 1919 and remained as of 1938, where he continued the painting and decorating trade.
 Frank passed away in Baltimore on June 2, 1949.
 His funeral service was held in Baltimore, with an obituary appearing in his old hometown newspaper, the Bloomington Pantagraph.

 Son Roy L. Frank (1879- ? ) was born on June 8, 1879 in Bloomington.
 On Oct.
 8, 1899, he was joined in matrimony with Elizabeth Bauman ( ? - ? ) of Bloomington.
 They did not bear any children during their marriage.
 He was employed for decades in the family's painting business.
 Active in the community, he was a member of the First Christian Church as well as the local Masons lodge and Peoria Shrine.
 In 1920, they made a home at 904 West Jackson Street in Bloomington, and remained there for good.
 On the fateful day of June 27, 1938, he put in a day of work and then came home, but collapsed and died without warning.
 An obituary in the Bloomington Pantagraph called him "one of the oldest painters in Bloomington."